Davvos11/live-midi-splitter/readme.md

 ## Usage

-To run use `cargo run` or for an optimised version, use `cargo run --release`.
+1. Download the latest version from [Github](https://github.com/Davvos11/live-midi-splitter/releases).
+2. Extract the downloaded archive.
+3. Run `live-midi-splitter`.

-Open some programs that use MIDI inputs and connect a MIDI input.
+4. - Open some software or connect some hardware that outputs and inputs midi.
-The MIDI of the checked inputs will be sent to all the checked outputs.
+   - Select the input(s) that you want to use.
+   - Create preset(s) with the output(s) you want to send to.

 ## Example: